eranwang/eranwang.github.io/content/recentWork.md

+- Living neither with the father nor the mother after parental Separation: evidence on frequency, patterns and determinants using Belgian population data, Christine Schnor and Yiran Wang, 22nd Conference of the European Divorce Network.
+2024
 - Social cohesion and economic inequality among older people [Working paper]
 - Relationships between local governments and the media during public crises [Working paper]
 - Influence of cover characters and female advertising on consumption [Working paper]